lu-jeremy/food-bridge/README.md

 ## User Experience

 ### For Food Banks
-1. Natural Language Search: "I need fresh produce for 50 families"
-2. AI-Powered Results: System returns semantically relevant food listings
-3. Distance-Optimized: Results sorted by proximity for efficient pickup
-4. Request Management: Track requests and coordinate with providers
+Food banks benefit from an intuitive search experience that mirrors natural conversation, allowing coordinators to simply state their needs.
+The AI- powered search engine processes these requests to deliver relevant food listings that match specific requirements.
+Results are automatically sorted by geographic proximity, enabling food banks to prioritize nearby donations for more efficient pickup routes and reduced transportation costs.
+The platform also provides comprehensive request management tools, allowing organizations to track their submissions and maintain clear communication channels with food providers throughout the coordination process.

-### For Food Providers (Restaurants)
+### For Food Providers (such as restaurants, bakeries, cafes)
-1. Easy Listing Creation: Add food items with descriptions and quantities
-2. Request Management: View and manage incoming requests from food banks
-3. Geographic Reach: Automatically connected with nearby food banks
+Food providers enjoy a streamlined listing process that allows them to quickly add available food items with detailed descriptions and quantities, makign it a stress free process.
+The platform's request management system provides restaurants with clear visibility into incoming requests from food banks, enabling them to review, approve, and coordinate pickups efficiently.
+Through automatic geographic matching, restaurants are connected with nearby food banks within their service area, ensuring that surplus food reaches organizations that can realistically collect it while maximizing the impact of their donations within the local community.

 ## Tech Stack

 ### Backend
-• **Python Flask**: Web framework
-• **PostgreSQL**: database storage
-• **Google Maps API**: Geocoding and distance calculations
+python, PostgreSQL

 ### Frontend
+streamlit

 ### AI/ML Components